Maps to the Stars: Development

 Plans for the film hit financial difficulties and it was in development for around six years.
 During promotion of Cosmopolis in May 2012, at Cannes, David Cronenberg said that "It's not a 'go' picture.
 We have a script that I love that Bruce wrote; it's a very difficult film to get made as was Cosmopolis actually.
 Whether I can get this movie to happen, I tried it five years ago, I couldn't get it made, so I still might not be able to get it made."
 He also added that "Maps to the Stars is very extreme.
 It's not obviously a very big commercial movie, and even as an independent film it's difficult.
 Maps to the Stars is completely different [from Cosmopolis], but it's very acerbic and satirical; it's a hard sell."

 Talking about the script, Cronenberg revealed that "It's kind of a satire on Hollywood.
 It's very typical of Bruce Wagner's writing.
 And it's sort of a condensed essence of Bruce.
 And while it's satirical, it's also very powerful, emotionally, and insightful and funny.
 You could say it's a Hollywood film because the characters are agents, actors and managers, but it is not a satire like The Player."
 Producer Martin Katz described it as an "absurdist comedy about the entertainment business."

 Casting

 Viggo Mortensen and Rachel Weisz were initially cast but left due to scheduling difficulties, and were later replaced by Cusack and Moore.
-Moore, who bleached her hair blonde for the part of Havana, said in an interview about the film that, "It's not only about celebrity culture, but the pursuit of fame at any cost."
+Moore bleached her hair blonde for the part of Havana, said in an interview about the film that, "It's not only about celebrity culture, but the pursuit of fame at any cost."
 It is the second collaboration between Pattinson and Cronenberg after Cosmopolis.